RaviKiran-BA/Sentiment-Analysis/README.md

     - `scikit-learn` for machine learning
     - `pickle` for saving and loading models
 - **Machine Learning Model**:
-    - Logistic Regression with TF-IDF vectorization -**File Handling**:
+  - Logistic Regression with TF-IDF vectorization
+- **File Handling**:
-    -Pickle for saving and loading models
+  - Pickle for saving and loading models

 ## Files

--**Sentiment_Analysis_Dataset.csv**:
+- **Sentiment_Analysis_Dataset.csv**:
-    -The dataset used for training and testing the sentiment analysis model.
+  - The dataset used for training and testing the sentiment analysis model.
--**main.py**:
+- **main.py**:
-    -The main Python script implementing data preprocessing, model training, and evaluation.
+  - The main Python script implementing data preprocessing, model training, and evaluation.
--**sentiment_model.pkl**:
+- **sentiment_model.pkl**:
-    -Pickle file containing the trained sentiment analysis model.
+  - Pickle file containing the trained sentiment analysis model.
--**tfidf_vectorizer.pkl**:
+- **tfidf_vectorizer.pkl**:
-    -Pickle file containing the TF-IDF vectorizer used for text processing.
+  - Pickle file containing the TF-IDF vectorizer used for text processing.

 ## Features

--**Sentiment Classification**:
+- **Sentiment Classification**:
-    -Classifies text into Negative, Neutral, or Positive categories.
+  - Classifies text into Negative, Neutral, or Positive categories.
--**Model Evaluation**:
+- **Model Evaluation**:
-    -Provides accuracy scores, classification reports, and confusion matrices.
+  - Provides accuracy scores, classification reports, and confusion matrices.
--**Visualization**:
+- **Visualization**:
-    -Includes plots for confusion matrices and sentiment distribution.
+  - Includes plots for confusion matrices and sentiment distribution.
--**Saved Models**:
+- **Saved Models**:
-    -Trained model and vectorizer saved for future use.
+  - Trained model and vectorizer saved for future use.

 ## Output
 ### Confusion Matrix